 We Must Keep Fighting

 Even though we’ve made advances in cervical cancer testing, treatment and prevention, cervical cancer is far from defeated.
-Every 2 hours 1 woman dies of cervical cancer.5 We’d like you to join Erin and Hologic in helping to change this stat by committing to regular testing and encouraging the women you love to do so as well.
+Every 2 hours 1 woman dies of cervical cancer.5 We’d like you to join Hologic in helping to change this stat by committing to regular testing and encouraging the women you love to do so as well.

 Together, we can reduce the number of women dying of cervical cancer.
 To do that, we all need to commit to annual exams.